 Serve this wonderful juk with good quality sea salt or soy sauce.
 Allow people to season to taste at the table.
 The soy sauce is NOT to be poured on the whole bowl but a tiny bit is to be spooned onto the porridge for just a couple spoonfuls.
 And you repeat.
 Top with green onions, perilla leaves and sesame seeds or perilla seeds.

 - Serve immediately HOT from the pot for the best flavor.
 Serve with some good quality sea salt and black pepper.
-If you let this sit for a while, the rice will absorb the liquid and you will have a pasty juk – which is OK if you don’t mind the texture.
+If you let this sit for a while, the rice will absorb the liquid and you will have a pasty juk – which is OK if you don’t mind the texture but I prefer to eat it right away.

 - Store leftovers in the fridge for up to 3-4 days.
 Add some more water when you reheat.
 Freezing will also work.

 - DO NOT salt the porridge until ready to eat.
-Salting it will make the rice disintegrate over time.
+Salt will make the rice disintegrate over time.

 Have a Baeksuk and Dakjuk Dinner Party